wynessgp/sqa-risk-recreation/docs/bva/domain/GameEngine.md

   - The 6th possibility (GAME_OVER)
   - The 0th, 7th possibility (can't set)

-Output: Boolean
+Output:
+- function return value: Boolean
   - 0 (can't set)
   - 1 (when the amount to place is valid, and the operation succeeds)
   - Some value other than 0 or 1 (namely, exceptions - for when the amount of troops is invalid, or in the wrong phase)
   - Some true value other than 0 or 1 (can't set)
+- Territory object: Pointer
+  - Null pointer (can't set, per Martin's suggestions)
+  - A pointer to the true object
+    - Mostly concerned about checking two things in our Territory object:
+      - The PlayerColor should be updated if we're in the SCRAMBLE phase
+      - The army count should be updated regardless of phase

 ## BVA Step 4